 Considering the size of some of the larger recreational vehicles, or RVs as they are called, it is easy to assume that the occupants riding inside these vehicles have some of the best protection on the highway.
 But it is instructive to point out that compared to even larger commercial motor vehicles, like 18-wheelers and heavily-loaded moving vans, an RV may only be slightly more safe than a large SUV.
-At Lebowitz & Mzhen, LLC, we recognize the extreme financial burden that a serious highway injury accident can place on victims and their families.
+At Lebowitz & Mzhen Personal Injury Lawyers, we recognize the extreme financial burden that a serious highway injury accident can place on victims and their families.
 We are prepared to help with recovering damages in the form of medical bills, long-term nursing care and other accident-related costs.

 Quite frankly, few people could argue that the lure of the open road can be intoxicating for some.
 The promise of the great outdoors and over-the-road travel adventures have enticed many an American family to hit the highways and byways of this great nation.
 In fact, every year, millions of individuals and families each in search of new and different sights ply this country’s highways, interstates, beltways and parkways from coast to coast.
 There is something to be said about leaving the work-a-day world behind for a week or two and just go exploring.